 A: You must maintain a 75% GPA.
-Each case will be evaluated based on all circumstances.
+A passing score must be achieved in all courses.
 Apprentices that do not make reasonable progress are in danger of being terminated from the program.

 Q: What type of work will I be doing?